joaomdmoura/machinery/README.md

 To log transitions, Machinery provides a `log_transition/2` or `/3` *(in case you wanna access metadata passed on `transition_to/4`)* callback that is called on every transition, after the `persist` function is executed.

-This function receives the unchanged `struct` as the first argument and a `string` of the next state as the second one.
+This function receives the unchanged `struct` as the first argument and a `t:Machinery.state/0` of the next state as the second one.

 **`log_transition/2` or `log_transition/3` should always return the struct.**